mark-watson/Java-AI-Book/manuscript/search.md

       }
 ~~~~~~~~

 Derived class **BreadthFirstSearch** also must define abstract method **findPath**.
-This method is very similar to the breadth first search method used for finding a path in a maze: a queue is used to store possible moves.
+This method is very similar to the breadth-first search method used for finding a path in a maze: a queue is used to store possible moves.
 For a maze, we used a queue class that stored instances of the class Dimension, so for this problem, the queue only needs to store integer node indices.
 The return value of **findPath** is an array of node indices that make up the path from the starting node to the goal.

 {lang="java",linenos=off}
 ~~~~~~~~